haoyang9804/HirGen-artifact/README.md

   + `-clevel` specifies the generation mode.
 Default option is `-clevel=strict`, meaning strict generation.
 You can switch it to disruptive generation by `-clevel=disruptive`.
   + -coverage` specifies whether we enable coverage guidance.
 The default option is `-coverage=yes`, you can switch it to `-coverage=no` to turn off guidance and make hirgen generate computational graph randomly.

+If your host or the server does not have CUDA env, please do not turn on the testing flag by `-testing=df` because the differential testing contain the use of CUDA.

 To make things simple, you can direct execute it by
 ```
 ./hirgen